`

 My brothers and sister started to ask me “when is Magic show”.
 I had, in the weeks prior to even ordering from the Magic catalog went on and on about how once I received my selection of Magical wonders I would be performing for the entire family.
 It was, according to me, going to be the “Show of the Century”

-I don’t remember all the magic tricks I had in that box or even what kind of Magic show I put together but there was one other item I do remember other than the Rising Wand and it was the Phantom Napkin.
+I can’t remember all the magic tricks I had in that box or even what kind of Magic show I put together but there was one other item I do remember other than the Rising Wand and it was the Phantom Napkin.
 The Phantom Napkin, according to the instruction sheet, allowed you to vanish and then make reappear small items.
 I really didn’t believe that anyone could be fooled by such a lousy trick but I added it to my Magic show anyway.
 In fact I decided to put my pet mouse into the show as he was about the size of a small item.

 For a second I couldn’t understand why they would be clapping for such a stupid trick.
 It was so obvious to me how it worked and I didn’t understand what it was they saw.
+I just stood there in amazement as they continued to smile and congratulate me.

 My show was over so I gathered up my tricks and brought them back to my room.
 As I was sitting on my bed trying to figure out what just happened my sister came into my room and she asked me the most astonishing thing.
 “How did you make that mouse appear, where did he come from”?
 “That was amazing”

-I still have that Phantom Napkin and to this day my sister remembers, with wonder and delight, the day I made a mouse appear as if by Magic.
+I still have that Phantom Napkin and to this day my sister still remembers, with wonder and delight, the day I made a mouse appear as if by Magic.

 The Magician